I have a curiosity for humanity's darker side and I love doing research so I've combined those two things to write in depth articles.

 A lot of the media in 1947 slandered her image and referred to her as a call girl or prostitute, but she was not either of those things.
 She did party often, but that was normal for the time.

 Elizabeth’s father Cleo made money designing miniature golf courses, but when the stock market crashed in 1929, he lost most of the family assets and money.
-He then abandoned his family in 1930, when Elizabeth was just 5-years-old.
-He had parked his car by the bridge and faked his suicide and had authorities assume he jumped off.
+He then abandoned his family in 1930, when Elizabeth was just 5 years old.
+He had parked his car by the bridge and faked his suicide, and authorities assumed he jumped off.

 Elizabeth was a lively and active child despite having asthma and lung problems.
 She loved movies and going to the theater, and she aspired to be an actress when she got older.
 She looked older than she was, and she acted mature for her age.
 In 1940, when Elizabeth was 16, she dropped out of high school and was sent to Jacksonville, Florida.
 Due to her asthma and lung conditions, she was vulnerable to bronchitis, and so she was to spend the winter in a warmer state.
 Elizabeth found work as a waitress and stayed working in Florida for the rest of the year.